flakzilla/cr2020-TRIAC-mod/README.md

 [Rear Detail](img/board_rear.jpg?raw=true)

 ## Summary
 This project is a dirt cheap PCB that makes it easier to install the TRIAC mod into a CR-2020.
-A complete BOM is provided with example photos and a hookup diagram.
+A complete BOM, example photos, and a hookup diagram are provided.

 The KiCAD project files are available for download from this repository ([direct link](https://github.com/flakzilla/cr2020-TRIAC-mod/tree/main/CR-2020%20TRIAC%20power%20switch%20mod)).

 ### What is the TRIAC mod?
-The TRIAC mod is a way to substantially extend the life of old power switches that tend to become stuck or damaged over time due to arcing.
-With the mod installed, a TRIAC is used to switch power on, and the power switch is used at low current to activate the TRIAC.
-Since high current is no longer passing through the power switch, the contacts will not be damaged as quickly.
+The TRIAC mod is a way to substantially extend the life of old power switches that tend to become damaged over time due to arcing.
+With the mod installed, a TRIAC is used to switch power, and the physical power switch is only used at low current to activate the TRIAC.
+Since the power switch doesn't have to pass high current in this configuration, the contacts won't arc nearly as much during actuation, and the switch will last a lot longer.

 Read up on these AK threads to learn more:
 * https://www.audiokarma.org/forums/index.php?threads/yamaha-cr-2020-power-switch-failed-on.919979/